-Can I get into Lawrence?
-The school has a 61% acceptance rate.
-Last year, 2,216 out of 3,612 applicants were admitted making Lawrence a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 18 percent.
+How hard is it to get into Lawrence and can I get accepted?
+The school has a 62% acceptance rate ranking it #6 in Wisconsin for lowest rate of acceptance.
+Last year, 2,188 out of 3,502 applicants were admitted making Lawrence a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 19 percent.
 Lawrence University typically accepts and attracts "A-" average high school students.
-Only 16% of those admitted chose to enroll in the school.
+Only 18% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|